 Not your typical Wayne cowboy action film, but highly watchable just the same.

-The second part of our article on the films John Wayne made with director John Ford will be coming soon.
+Let us know below of any thoughts you might have.
+Check out our second part of the article on the films John Wayne made with director John Ford.